CaioQuirinoMedeiros/delivery_app/README.md

 ## About

-This project is the final challenge of [Rocketseat bootcamp course](https://rocketseat.com.br/bootcamp).
-Consists of a delivery application of a fantasy pizza parlor.
+This project is part of the final challenge of [Rocketseat bootcamp course](https://rocketseat.com.br/bootcamp).
+It consists in a delivery application of a fantasy pizza parlor.

 ## Integration